bioperl/bioperl.github.io/FAQ.md

 Post your idea to the [bioperl-l mailing list](http://lists.open-bio.org/mailman/listinfo/bioperl-l).
 If it is a really new idea consider taking us through your thought process.
 We'll help you tease out the necessary information such as what methods you'll want and how it can interact with other BioPerl modules.
 If it is a port of something you've already worked on, give us a summary of the current methods.
 Make sure there is an interface to the module, not just an implementation and make sure there will be a set of tests that will be in the `t/` directory to insure that your module is tested.

 If you have a suggested patch and/or code enhancement you can submit it to the [GitHub tracking system](https://github.com/bioperl/bioperl-live/issues).
-See also [Advanced BioPerl](/howtos/Advanced_BioPerl_HOWTO.html) for more information.
+See the [Using Git HOWTO](Using_Git_HOWTO.html) for more information.

 ### Why can't I easily get a list of all the methods a object can call?